george24601/notes/java/collection.md

 * use the hash to locate array index inside the segment

 CHM(1.8):
+Node array + CAS + Synchronized + Unsafe:
+value and next are volativle, can't setVlaue directly to change Node's value

-Node array + CAD + Synchronized, similarly, the underlying structure is array + linkedlist + RBT e.g. java unsafe, cas, aqs, re-entrant lock
+, similarly, the underlying structure is array + linkedlist + RBT